kalebabram/GRUMPS/src/grumps/README.md

 #### Source
 All neccessary files needed to build the python package of **GRUMPS** are found in `src/grumps` in the `grumps` repository: https://github.com/kalebabram/grumps.git

-All neccessary files needed to build the R package of **GRUMPS** are found in the `r_grumps` repository: https://github.com/kalebabram/r_grumps.git
+All neccessary files needed to build the R package of **GRUMPS** are found in the `r-grumps` repository: https://github.com/kalebabram/r-grumps.git

 In order to get the CLI entrypoint for the R package, simply download the Rscript `cligrumps.R` to your computer.
 You can rename the Rscript to `r-grumps`, relocate it to a directory in your $PATH, and make it executable for equivalent behavior to the conda install of `r-grumps`.